 - Clean window sills to remove fungal growth and other organic build-ups.

-- Remove clutter and debris from the bases of walls/foundation.
+- Remove clutter and debris from the bases of walls/foundations.

 - Examine doors for any cracks or gaps, and do not leave doors open.